ahoskins/Winston/README.md

 Magic university schedule builder based on public class data.

-## How to Get Started
+## Get Started

 **Install all the necessary packages** (best done inside of a [virtual environment](http://virtualenv.readthedocs.org/en/latest/virtualenv.html))
 > $ sudo pip install -r requirements.txt

-If this fails, you might also need to [install python-ldap's dependencies manually](stackoverflow.com/questions/4768446/python-cant-install-python-ldap).
+If this fails, you might also need to [install python-ldap's dependencies manually](stackoverflow.com/questions/4768446/python-cant-install-python-ldap)
-On ubuntu, do:
-> $ sudo apt-get install python-dev libldap2-dev libsasl2-dev libssl-dev
-> $ sudo pip install python-ldap

 **Run the app**
 > $ python runserver.py

-**Create and seed the db**
+**Seed the db**
-Note: the server must be running, so do this in a second terminal
+The server must be running, so do this in a second terminal
-> $ python manage.py create_db
-> $ python manage.py fill_courses [--term 1490]
-> > Note: for debugging or cleanup purposes, the database can be deleted with
-> > $ python manage.py delete_db
+> $ python manage.py seed_db

 **View**
 > http://localhost:5000/

+## Managing the database

+The database needs to be seeded initially.
+All database management is done through `manage.py`.

+manage.py commands:
+-`$ python manage.py seed_db [--term TERM]`: seeds the database with the specified term and its courses.
+TERM is a 4-digit term id.
+If no TERM is specified, defaults to 1490 (Fall Term 2014).
+-`$ python manage.py delete_db`: deletes the database completely
+-`$ python manage.py refresh_db [--term TERM]`: calls delete\_db, then seed\_db

 ## API